Republican-led Senate rejects Democrat Kelly’s court nominee

 Baumgardner criticized Folsom for arguing a federal court appeal in 2014 seeking reduction of sentence for an Oklahoma client convicted of possessing child pornography.
 FBI investigators found more than 20,000 images of girls 5 to 15 on the client’s computer, Baumgardner said.

-Democratic Sen. Vic Miller, a retired judge from Topeka, challenged Baumgardner, noting that public defenders don’t choose their clients.
+Democratic Sen. Vic Miller, a former municipal judge from Topeka, challenged Baumgardner, noting that public defenders don’t choose their clients.

 Miller said Folsom is bound by oath and the Constitution to do his best to represent clients and ensure that they all get a fair trial.